 When you think about your garden from last year, are you thinking about what went well and what you need to work on?
 I’m sure a lot of things were great and you will keep exactly the same.
-But maybe there are some things that you want to tweak.
+But maybe there are some things that you want to tweak or make even better.
 I have three ideas for you today!

 Even before I’m finished with one garden season, I start thinking about the next.
 I want to think about what I want to change for the next year.
 This year, I realized that there are three areas that I really want to change for 2020.
 Keep reading or click below to listen:

 Grow What You Eat (especially when what you eat changes)

 I always recommend that gardeners grow what they eat.
 But what if that changes?
 My family has changed our eating habits since I started gardening.
 So I need to adjust what I plan to grow to meet our changing needs.

 For example, my family and I have fallen in love with sweet potato nachos.
 Since we harvested 95 pounds of sweet potatoes last season, we have plenty of those, but I kept having to buy black beans to make our nachos.
 So next year I can plan to grow more black beans.

 Perhaps you need to grow more of a crop you’re eating more of, but the opposite can be true as well.
 For years, I’ve grown tomatillos because we have loved tomatillo salsa.
 This year, we just didn’t eat as much.
 We’ve grown a little tired of it so I’m going to take a year off from tomatillos.
 Deciding to take a break from a crop is completely okay!
 Plus, it gives you garden space to expand in other areas or experiment with new crops.

 I’m not a flower gardener; I garden so that we have fresh and preserved food to eat.